OniDaito/S9Lab/_posts/2010-07-12-first-ever-installation-success.markdown

 ---
 layout: post
 title: First Ever Installation Success
+tags: thoughts
+introtext: Yes, I am returning from the North after a very productive few days.
+The animation10 festival was a great success.
+A lot of school kids are now interested in retro PC parts, QR Codes and computer vision which can only be a good thing!
+The kids were a great laugh and there were some talented ones among them for sure.
+Had a nice chat with a 12 year old about Blender and Python!
+Amazing!
+strapline: Excited!
+First ever installation!
 ---

 Yes, I am returning from the North after a very productive few days.
 The animation10 festival was a great success.
 A lot of school kids are now interested in retro PC parts, QR Codes and computer vision which can only be a good thing!
 The kids were a great laugh and there were some talented ones among them for sure.
 Had a nice chat with a 12 year old about Blender and Python!
 Amazing!